 - AirHead comes with an easy-to-remove urine bottle for dumping without opening the solids container.

-- You can choose from a one- or two-gallon pee bottle for AirHead, where Nature’s Head comes with one size, 2.2 gallons
+- You can choose from a 1-gallon or 2-gallon pee bottle for AirHead, whereas Nature’s Head comes with one size, 2.2 gallons

-- Airhead is a bit more customizable; you you can choose the size for both the seat and the tanks, which side the crank handle is on, as well as whether you want a right angel or straight fan housing
+- Airhead is a bit more customizable; you can choose the size for both the seat and the tanks, which side the crank handle is on, as well as whether you want a right angle or straight fan housing

 - The Nature’s Head spider handle takes up a little less space than AirHead’s handle, but Air Head offers a wrench adapter for tinier spaces

-- The Airhead toilet has a similar look and feel to a household toilet, where Nature’s Head feels more like a marine application
+- The Airhead toilet has a similar look and feel to a household toilet, whereas Nature’s Head feels more like a marine application

 - The smooth, round solids container on the Airhead is easier to dump and clean